How To Become A Home Inspector In Massachusetts: 6 Steps

 Complete 25 Supervised Home Inspections

 The first step towards obtaining a home inspector license in Massachusetts is completing 60 hours of education.
-This education is usually obtained in the form of a course offered by a variety of online and in-person programs.
-At the bottom of this article in the FAQs section, we have provided a list of popular, reputable programs that offer home inspector education in the state of Massachusetts.
+This education is usually obtained through a course offered by various online and in-person programs.
+At the bottom of this article, in the FAQs section, we have provided a list of popular, reputable programs that offer home inspector education in Massachusetts.

 Pass 100 Indirectly Supervised Home Inspections

-After you complete 25 inspections in which your supervisor is present, your next 100 inspections will need to be indirectly supervised.
-You will complete the inspection by yourself and produce an official report, which your supervisor will review.
+After you complete 25 inspections in which your supervisor is present, your following 100 inspections will need to be indirectly supervised.
+You will complete the inspection and produce an official report, which your supervisor will review.

 Complete 75 Hours Of Approved Field Training